An Inexact Variable Metric Proximal Gradient-subgradient Algorithm for a Class of Fractional Optimization Problems

+While the proposed inexact proximal algorithm offers potential computational advantages, it also raises additional difficulties in convergence analysis.
+Indeed, unlike exact proximal algorithms, the iVPGSA does not generally satisfy a strict sufficient descent property for the original objective function.
+Instead, due to the inexact subproblem solution, it satisfies only an \textit{approximate} sufficient descent property, where the decrease in the objective function is guaranteed only up to a certain error term; see Proposition \ref{prop-obj}(i).
+Such perturbations destroy the monotonic decrease of the objective function values, and hence the standard KL analyses (see, e.g., \cite{ab2009on,abrs2010proximal,abs2013convergence,bst2014proximal,fgp2015splitting}) for exact descent methods are not directly applicable, especially when deriving convergence rates.

+Several recent works have studied KL-based convergence analysis for inexact or stochastic algorithms under \textit{approximate} sufficient-descent-type conditions; see \cite{hl2023convergence,lmq2023convergence,qmlm2024kl,sun2021sequence}.
+Specifically, Sun \cite{sun2021sequence} established global sequential convergence by introducing an auxiliary function similar to \eqref{defpofun}, but did not address convergence rates.
+Such rate analysis is more challenging, as it requires a quantitative characterization of the interaction between the KL geometry and the error terms.
+Subsequent studies \cite{hl2023convergence,lmq2023convergence,qmlm2024kl} established global sequential convergence and convergence-rate estimates by employing \textit{strengthened} variants of the KL property and its associated exponent, in which the function-value differences in Definitions \ref{defKLfun} and \ref{defKLexpo} are replaced by their absolute values, respectively.
+In contrast, our analysis relies only on the classical KL property and its associated exponent.
+By combining an auxiliary function with a careful control of the inexactness errors, we establish the global convergence of the entire sequence and characterize how the classical KL exponent and the error decay jointly determine the convergence rate.

-The key contributions and findings of this paper are summarized as follows: \begin{itemize} \item We develop an \textit{inexact variable metric proximal gradient-subgradient algorithm} (iVPGSA), which, to our knowledge, is the first inexact proximal algorithm designed to solve the fractional optimization problem \eqref{mainpro}.
-Our iVPGSA not only accommodates approximate solutions to the subproblem under a flexible error criterion, but also incorporates a variable metric proximal term.
-These two features significantly enhance the algorithm's versatility and flexibility, broadening its applicability to a wider range of problems and advancing the development of more efficient proximal algorithms for solving problem \eqref{mainpro}.
+The key contributions and findings of this paper are summarized as follows: \begin{itemize} \item We develop an \textit{inexact variable metric proximal gradient-subgradient algorithm} (denoted by iVPGSA), which, to the best of our knowledge, is the first inexact proximal algorithm designed to solve the fractional optimization problem \eqref{mainpro}.
+The proposed algorithm accommodates inexact subproblem solutions through a flexible and verifiable error criterion, and incorporates a variable metric proximal term that can exploit problem structure and lead to more tractable subproblems.